su8code/ethioclicks-javaapp/README.md

 Tools and Programs  Used
 We Used:
 * Mysql Server V5.6
-     for the Database to store each users profile data
+     for our sample java project the Database to store each users profile data
 * Launch4j
-     used to Create windows native Executable .exe from our jar executable
+     used to Create windows native Executable .exe from our sample java jar executable
 * Inno Setup Compiler
      to pack our application exe our icons configuration files as well as all the folders into a single setup program
 * Microsoft Visual C++ Distrbution X64